Undergraduate Awards

 Value: $1000

 An award is presented to a student who was a resident of New Brunswick at the time of application and acceptance to CMCC.
-The Awards Committee will select as the recipient a student with good academic standing who has demonstrated outstanding leadership and a contribution to the chiropractic profession.
+The Awards Committee will select as the recipient a student in good academic standing who has demonstrated outstanding leadership and a contribution to the chiropractic profession.

 Value: $400